SohoSon/cot4400p3/README.md

 ```bash
 make
 ```
-For testing large graph please make sure you apply the command to increase stack size in complier!!
+For testing a large graph please make sure you apply the command to increase stack size in complier!!
-I've add that command
+I've added that command
 ```bash
 "-Wl,--stack,0x20000000"
 ```
-into Makefile, but it only works in Windows based g++ if you are running it in a Linux Lab machines.
-Please please make sure you are using the command ulimit -s unlimited BEFORE complie it.
+into Makefile, but it only works in Windows-based g++ if you are running it in a Linux Lab machine.
+Please please make sure you are using the command ulimit -s unlimited BEFORE compile it.
 ```bash
 ulimit -s unlimited
 ```
-Everything works fine in my device and I've tested it in USF lab server, even large graph it only takes 1-2 seconds to get answers, please leave me a comment if it doesn't really work well.
+Everything works fine on my device and I've tested it on USF lab server, even large graph it only takes 1-2 seconds to get answers, please leave me a comment if it doesn't really work well.

 ## Usage